 Examples of a successful video production company

-Henry Finn from San Francisco, California, USA started Luminous almost 8 years ago, a video production company.
+Henry Finn (from San Francisco, California, USA) started Luminous almost 9 years ago.

 Hi, I’m Henryand I’m a real live human being.
 I run a few different businesses on the surface, but they are all essentially the same business of storytelling through video and content marketing (in creative direction, producing, and consulting roles).

-Joe Forte from Phoenix, Arizona, USA started D-MAK Productions over 10 years ago, a video production company.
+Joe Forte (from Phoenix, Arizona, USA) started D-MAK Productions over 11 years ago.

 Hi everyone!
 My name is Joe Forte and I am one of the owners and producers at D-MAK Productions, a content agency specializing in Phoenix video production.
 Our clients include many Fortune 500 companies that you may have heard of such as Intel, Amazon, Apple, Denny’s, Cold Stone Creamery, and HP.